 Tarocco is a mid to late-season, pigmented blood orange with delicious, melting, sweet segments.
 The flavour is outstanding, being rich and fragrant with lovely balance to the sweetness and acids.
 The deep orange-coloured, finely pebbled skin is of medium thickness and is easy to peel.

-The Tarocco orange is reported to have the highest vitamin C level of all orange varieties.
+Tarocco oranges are reported to have the highest vitamin C level of all orange varieties.

 The Tarocco Ippolito is one of a number of selections of the variety that has the deepest pigmentation of all Tarocco clones and has exceptional levels of the flavanoid, anthocyanin.